Doctors Join Call To Regulate Intoxicating Hemp Cannabinoids

 “This policy stance reflects our commitment to safeguarding public health while ensuring reasonable access to cannabis- and hemp-derived products within a responsible regulatory framework,” the D4DPR concluded in its recent policy paper.

 The policy paper from D4DPR joins a chorus of calls to regulate intoxicating cannabinoids.
-Last month, 21 state attorneys general sent letter to congressional leaders asking them “to address the glaring vagueness created in the 2018 Farm Bill.”
+Last month, 21 state attorneys general sent a letter to congressional leaders asking them “to address the glaring vagueness created in the 2018 Farm Bill.”

 “The reality is that this law has unleashed on our states a flood of products that are nothing less than a more potent form of cannabis, often in candy form that is made attractive to youth and children — with staggering levels of potency, no regulation, no oversight, and a limited capability for our offices to rein them in,” they wrote in the letter.